DimitriBarronmore/luxtre/docs/preprocessing.md

 The preprocessor is not yet complete, but in the current state it can be used to determine what is written to the final file as well as define macros.

+## Constant Variables
+- filename: the path to the current file, or an empty string if the code came from loading a string.

 ## Conditional Lines

 Within an unclosed preprocessor block (`do`, `if`, `while`, `repeat`, or `for`), input lines will only be written to the output dependent on the surrounding preprocessor code.